 KPMG submitted their final report to ORSR in February 2014.

 Since then ORSR has completed a number of strategies that aim to help organisations manage their utilities more efficiently.
 They include:

 More information and links to these resources can be found below.

 2. STARCLUB Sustainable Clubs

-The Office for Recreation and Sport has developed STARCLUB ‘Sustainable Clubs’ to educate your club / association on more efficient utility management practices.
-Sustainable Clubs will be the sixth section of the STARCLUB Club Development Program and will be classified as an ‘EXTRA’ section.
-Sustainable Clubs will be entirely voluntary and will not form part of the STARCLUB assessment process.
+The Office for Recreation, Sport and Racing has developed STARCLUB ‘Sustainable Clubs’ to educate your club / association on more efficient utility management practices.
+Sustainable Clubs is the sixth section of the STARCLUB Club Development Program and is classified as an ‘EXTRA’ section.
+Sustainable Clubs is entirely voluntary and does not form part of the STARCLUB assessment process.

-Sustainable Clubs will direct users to helpful resources, templates, websites and tips to help reduce your club / associations utility usage.
+Sustainable Clubs directs users to helpful resources, templates, websites and tips to help reduce your club / associations utility usage.
 The tool is aimed at clubs / associations who: